EventMobi/api-v1-doc-slate/source/index.html.md

 }
 ```

 This is getting the general event info with all section settings.
-The Speaker, Attendee, Sessions and other data are all stored in differen sections, as the &quot;type&quot; in section data indicated.
+The Speaker, Attendee, Sessions and other data are all stored in different sections, as the &quot;type&quot; in section data indicated.

 ### Parameters